Images are for illustrative purposes only

 In case of serious side effects, stop taking treatment and call a doctor for symptoms such as:

-In addition, it has been reported that taking high doses over prolonged periods of time, it is likely for this medicine to have some possible side effects.
-There is a risk of side effects such as clouding of the lens of the eye, bone thinning and reduced vision.
+In addition, it had been reported for high doses taken over prolonged periods of time, it is possible with this medicine for side effects.
+There is a risk of possible side effects such as clouding of the lens of the eye, bone thinning and reduced vision.

 It is possible that you are allergic to some of the ingredients in this medication.
 Please tell your doctor at once if you show signs of an allergic reaction such as: